 Ask your doctor if you have any questions about why Madopar has been prescribed for

 This medicine is available only with a doctor's prescription.

-Before you take MADOPAR
+Before you take Madopar

-Do not take MADOPAR if:
+Do not take Madopar if:

-any of the ingredients listed in the Ingredients section of this leaflet
+any of the ingredients listed at the end of this leaflet

-you have taken a non-selective monoamine oxidase inhibitor (MAOI) medicine such as
+you have taken a non-selective monoamine oxidase inhibitor (MAO-I) medicine such as

 tranylcypromine or phenelzine within the last 2 weeks

 you have taken a combination of a selective MAO-A inhibitor such as moclobemide with

 you have untreated heart, liver, kidney, lung, blood or endocrine (hormonal) disease